Crustaphytum: Morphology

 The algal body is monomerous and non-geniculate, consisting of thin and shell-like calcified leaflets (about 4 to 10 cm long and 3 to 5 cm wide), which can be irregularly fragmented or oval shaped.
 The dorsal surfaces of the calcified thalli are dark purple or dark red due to 5-10 layers or more of cortical cells containing photosynthetic pigments, and the ventral surfaces (towards the ground) grow closely to the reef matrix or other calcified organisms.
 Therefore, when observing Crustaphytum algae in the field, one can see that the edges of the calcified leaflets are wavy rather than tightly attached to the hard matrix.
 The thickness of the algal body is about 100 to 300 μm, with 35 to 45 cell layers.

 The appearance and size of the gametophyte and the tetrasporophyte look almost the same with naked eyes.
 To differentiate, on the one hand, one can observe the longitudinal section through mature thallus of the gametophyte.
 The area of medullary cells comprises approximately 70% of the thickness can be seen to grow radially from the coaxial core.
 Perithallial filaments in the dorsal region are composed of 7–10 celled layers, including one or two layers of epithelial cells and one layer of subepithallial cells.
 Calcified crystal filaments in the meristem region are also radially arranged, and cell fusion is commonly found between adjacent cells.
 On the other hand, the tetrasporophyte has porous cavities with flat-topped tetrasporangia protruding from the surface of the algal body, and the each cavity has multiple bands divided similar to the Chinese character "目".
-To sum up, Crustaphytum can be separated from other related genera mainly by possessing coaxial thallus and relatively small tetrasporangial conceptacle chambers (130 to 155 μm high by 115 to 200 μm wide).
+To sum up, Crustaphytum can be separated from other related genera mainly by possessing coaxial thallus and relatively small tetrasporangiate conceptacle chambers (130 to 155 μm high by 115 to 200 μm wide).